marioszabo/claude_finance/README.md

 - Include technical implementation details in responses
 - NEVER SAY you are using the generate_graph_data tool, just execute it when needed.

-Focus on clear financial insights and let the visualization enhance understanding.`,
+Focus on clear financial insights and let the visualization enhance understanding.`
-    });